Hansard TV

 Hansard TV (also known as Hansard Broadcasting Services) is the legislature broadcaster of the Legislative Assembly in the Canadian province of British Columbia.
-It is available on most cable television systems in the province of British Columbia, as well as Nationally on Shaw Direct channel 393 and Optik TV channel 843.
+It is available on most cable television systems in the province of British Columbia, as well as Nationally on Novus channel 815, Shaw Direct channel 224 & Optik TV channel 843 (HD) & 9843 (SD).
 The chosen name of "Hansard", refers to printed transcripts of parliamentary debates in the Westminster system government.
-Closed Captioning provided by the Captioning Group.
+Closed Captioning provided by The Captioning Group.

 Hansard Television also manages the operation of the Saskatchewan Legislative Network, the broadcaster for the Legislative Assembly of Saskatchewan.

 Music composers

-Original music themes written and produced by Tobin Stokes.
+Original music themes written & produced by Tobin Stokes.

-Special Events Video Archive
+Special events video archive

-The special events archives contains webcast video of such events as budget and throne speeches, parliament opening-day ceremonies and royal visits.
+The special events archives contains webcast video of such events as budget & throne speeches, parliament opening-day ceremonies & royal visits.
+Hansard Broadcasting Services was established on March 11, 1991 to provide live television coverage of all proceedings in the Legislative Chamber.
+There are six permanent cameras were installed in September 1991 in specially designed enclosures.
+Webcasts are also available on the Legislative Assembly of British Columbia YouTube Channel.